ARTS-Laboratory/Paper-2026-Fast-TDA-SMASIS/README.md

-# Paper 2026-Fast TDA SPIE Defense
+# Paper 2026-Fast TDA SMASIS
-working repository for the 2026 SPIE Defense paper "FPGA-deployable Approximate Topological Framework for Low-latency Change-point Detection in PCB Shock and Vibration Response."
+working repository for the 2026 SMASIS paper "FPGA-deployable Approximate Topological Framework for Low-latency Change-point Detection in PCB Shock and Vibration Response."